Creating Thank You Emails For Your Tour Company’s CustomersNovember 25, 2016, Taylor Odgers

 Your emails need to offer value to your customers.
 In the first thank you email post-purchase, share tips on what they can expect during their tour and what extra equipment they may want to bring.
 A small walking tour company may simply want to remind their customers, “Don’t forget your camera!”.
 An adventure tour company may want to recommend the appropriate clothing and footwear so their customers are comfortable.

 Once a customer has completed the tour, send another email as a thank you for participating.
 If possible, include a photo of them and their tour group.
 Better yet, let them know where they can find more photos of their tour on social media with links to follow so they can like your business’ social media pages.
-Not only does this personalize the email and build relationships, it is a great way to engage your customer in the future.
+Not only does this personalize the email and build relationships, it is a great way to engage your customer in the future.<name>, we are so happy you participated on our walking tour of Pawnee.
+We hope you enjoyed learning about the history of the city and got some great snaps of our unique architecture.
+Below is a photo of you and the whole tour group.
+If you want to see more pictures of you and the group, you can find them on our Facebook page.
+We would love it if you share or tag us in some of your photos too!

 Thank You Email Call-To-Actions